 Strengths

-• +MIT OSS with 350+ connectors
++MIT-licensed Core with 350+ connectors

-• +Self-hosted option preserves data residency
++Self-hosted option preserves data residency and removes vendor lock-in

-• +Active connector marketplace
++Active connector marketplace and contributor pool

 Trade-offs

-MIT, 350+ connectors
+Free, MIT, 350+ connectors

 Migration steps

-2. Configure connectors matching your Fivetran sources.
+Configure connectors matching your Fivetran source list, prioritizing the Airbyte-maintained core set for production-critical sources.

-4. Cut warehouse downstream queries to Airbyte tables; cancel Fivetran once stable.
+Cut warehouse downstream queries to Airbyte tables; cancel Fivetran once stable.

-Not for: Airbyte is the wrong fit for teams without ops capacity who specifically want Fivetran's polished managed experience; Fivetran or Hevo fit that better.
+Not for: Airbyte is the wrong fit for small teams without ops capacity who specifically want Fivetran's polished managed experience; Fivetran or Hevo fit that better.

 Strengths

-• +Flat-tier pricing without MAR surprises
++Flat-tier pricing without MAR cliffs at scale

 Trade-offs